Wednesday, February 25, 2026

 Humans have cognitive tendencies that make superstitious beliefs easy to generate—and hard to extinguish.
+By “spirituality” here I do not mean awe, contemplation, or reverence in a broad sense; I mean the more specific belief that hidden forces—fate, synchronicity, spirits, or nonphysical “energy”—are actively guiding events.
 Beliefs in spirits, ghosts, magic, luck, or fate guided by mysterious forces are widespread across cultures.
 The specifics vary wildly from place to place—local spirits, protective rituals, sacred objects, invisible dangers—but the underlying psychological grammar is familiar.

 A core ingredient is pattern-seeking.
 The mind craves meaning, and when the world is uncertain or painful it will often manufacture meaning rather than tolerate ambiguity.
-This is not stupidity; it is ordinary cognition under stress.
+This is not a sign of low intelligence; it is ordinary cognition under stress.
+Pattern-seeking is only part of the story: humans also readily detect agency, intuit purpose, and imagine hidden minds or forces operating behind ambiguous events.
 When people feel a loss of control, they become more likely to perceive patterns—even illusory ones—in the environment, and to treat coincidence as signal.
 Superstition can be emotionally satisfying precisely because it converts randomness into a story.

 Stories, dreams, unusual experiences, and compelling anecdotes can then become socially transmissible.
 Once a few people begin to interpret events through a “hidden forces” framework, the framework spreads: it gives language to fear and hope, it creates a sense of specialness, and it offers the pleasure of explanatory closure.
 Coincidences become “signs.”
 Ambiguous perceptions become “messages.”
 A confusing life becomes a legible plot.